raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_1.md

 + Lesson Wireframe (GoogleSlide)
 + Setting up App Lab Logins Guide (GoogleDoc)

+Gain a brief overview of the 'App Development Scheme of Work (SoW)' and the 'Lesson Wireframe' files.
+You will have further opportunities to understand the sessions in more details in the next subsequent steps.

 ![Modelling access webpage](images/Relevance-WebpageAccess.gif)

 You will implement the Relevance intervention within the fully-resourced sessions prepared for the trial period.